Skip to content

 Loading the latest roof hatch options…

-Choosing a commercial roof hatch sounds simple until you are staring at a wall of options trying to remember whether your building needs a thermal break, which size clears your ladder, and what it takes to stay OSHA-compliant.
-The Roof Hatch Finder above walks you through how the roof will be accessed, which series fits the building, aluminum or steel, the opening size, and whether you need safety accessories — then matches you to the exact products we stock, with live pricing and an option to add them straight to your cart.
-It is built for facility managers and contractors who already know what they want and for first-time buyers who would rather be guided than guess.
+Choosing a commercial roof hatch sounds simple — until you're weighing whether the building needs a thermal break, which size clears your ladder, and what it takes to stay OSHA-compliant.
+The Roof Hatch Finder at the top of this page walks you through how the roof is accessed, the series, aluminum or steel, the opening size, and safety accessories, then matches you to the exact products we stock with live pricing and add-to-cart.
+The guide below explains every choice it asks about.

 The single biggest decision is the series, because it determines insulation, code listings, and how the hatch is meant to be used: